conradakunga/Blog/_posts/2025-02-01-scheduling-tasks-with-the-periodictimer.md

 Before you write a single line of code, you need to take a minute to figure out what "**every five minutes**" means, as it will affect how you go about writing your program.

-One interpretation is that you want the program to run from a reference time every five minutes at the top of the minute.
+One interpretation is that you want the program to run from a reference time **every five minutes at the top of the minute**.

 For example: